JorjaKark/FSI-LABS-9/LOGBOOK11.md

 <figcaption><b>Figure 23</b>–<code>[ CA_default ]</code> section showing the CA directory, database, and serial number configuration.</figcaption>

-As configured:
+From this section, we can see that:

 * the CA directory is `./demoCA`;
 * issued certificates are tracked via `index.txt`;
 * serial numbers are stored in `serial`;
 * the CA private key is stored in `demoCA/private/cakey.pem`.

+This matches the directory structure created earlier in Task 1.

 ---

 #### 1.2 Enabling extension copying

-By default, OpenSSL does **not** copy extensions from a CSR into the issued certificate.
-This would cause the **Subject Alternative Name (SAN)** extension to be dropped, even if it was present in the CSR.
+By default, OpenSSL does not copy extensions from a CSR into the final certificate.
+This is a problem because it would silently drop the Subject Alternative Name (SAN) extension, even if it was present in the CSR.

-To ensure that SAN entries are preserved, we enabled extension copying by uncommenting the following line in `openssl.cnf`:
+To avoid that, we enabled extension copying by uncommenting the following line in openssl.cnf:

 ```ini
 copy_extensions = copy